t1u1/ai-prd-workflow/interactive-prd-creation-prompt.md

 ## Guidelines for the Questioning Process

-- Ask questions one at a time, waiting for my response before proceeding to the next question
+- Ask questions in batches of 3-5 related questions at a time to minimize back-and-forth
 - Start with broad, foundational questions before diving into specifics
 - Group related questions together in a logical sequence
 - Adapt your questions based on my previous answers
-- If my answers are vague, ask follow-up questions to get more specific details
+- Only ask follow-up questions if absolutely necessary for critical information
 - Prioritize questions about user needs and core functionality early in the process
-- Feel free to propose assumptions if certain details remain unclear, but please prioritize asking me for clarification before making any assumptions
+- Do NOT make assumptions - always ask for clarification on important details
+- Aim to complete the information gathering in 2-3 rounds of questions maximum

 ## Question Categories to Cover